Shape

 Note: It is important to realize that you could get errors running run-all plan if you have dependencies between your projects and some of those dependencies haven’t been applied yet.

-Ex: If module A depends on module B and module B hasn’t been applied yet, then run-all plan will show the plan for B, but exit with an error when trying to show the plan for A.
+Ex: If unit A depends on unit B and unit B hasn’t been applied yet, then run-all plan will show the plan for B, but exit with an error when trying to show the plan for A.

 cd root